R34 (South Africa): Free State

-As it enters the province, the R34 resumes in a south-easterly direction for 30 kilometres, through the Sandveld Nature Reserve, to enter the small town of Hoopstad, where it meets the R59 road (Van Zyl Road) just north of the R59's Vet River crossing.
+As it enters the province, the R34 resumes in a south-easterly direction for 30 km, through the Sandveld Nature Reserve, to enter the small town of Hoopstad, where it meets the R59 road (Van Zyl Road) just north of the R59's Vet River crossing.
 The R34 & R59 cosignage loops to the north of Hoopstad and turns eastwards before the R59 becomes its own road to the north-east just north of the Tikwana Suburb, leaving the R34 as the easterly road.

-From Hoopstad, the R34 continues for 40 kilometres to bypass the town of Wesselsbron to the south and meet the R719 road at a 4-way-junction south-east of the town.
-It continues in an easterly direction for 30 kilometres to meet the R30 road on the southerly outskirts of the town of Odendaalsrus (10 kilometres north of Welkom).
+From Hoopstad, the R34 continues for 40 km to bypass the town of Wesselsbron to the south and meet the R719 road at a 4-way-junction south-east of the town.
+It continues in an easterly direction for 30 km to meet the R30 road on the southerly outskirts of the town of Odendaalsrus (10 km north of Welkom).
 They are cosigned northwards up to the next junction, where the R34 becomes its own road eastwards to pass through the Ross Kent South suburb.
 At the 3rd junction afterwards, at the north-western terminus of the R70 road (Church Street), the R34 turns to the north-west and at the next roundabout with Van Der Vyver Street, the R34 turns northwards to become Voortrekker Avenue and separate Odendaalsrus Central from the Ross Kent East suburb.
 At the next roundabout, the R34 turns eastwards to become Althea Road.

-It heads eastwards for 9 kilometres to meet the northern terminus of the R730 road at a t-junction.
-The R34 continues as the road east-north-east from this junction and continues for 47 kilometres, meeting the eastern terminus of the R713 road, to meet the N1 national route south of Kroonstad.
+It heads eastwards for 9 km to meet the northern terminus of the R730 road at a t-junction.
+The R34 continues as the road east-north-east from this junction and continues for 47 km, meeting the eastern terminus of the R713 road, to meet the N1 national route south of Kroonstad.

 At the R730 junction, the R34 takes over being the ZR Mahabane Toll Highway maintained by SANRAL from the R730 (forms the last section of the toll route) and remains with the status up to the N1 in Kroonstad.
-Although there are no tollgates at the moment, the entire 47-kilometre-stretch of the R34 from the R730 junction to the N1 interchange is declared a toll road (labelled on road signage).
+Although there are no tollgates at the moment, the entire 47 km of the R34 from the R730 junction to the N1 interchange is declared a toll road (labelled on road signage).